 So there you have it, or rather I should say, there I have it.
 I finally have the deconstructed ottoman I’ve always wanted and my home is taking shape more and more each day.

-I hope you’ve enjoyed this makeover and are inspired to give DIY a try.
+I hope I’m inspiring you to give DIY a try.
 It truly is rewarding to create your own home story.
-Do pin and share this project to inspire others too!
+In addition, pin and share this project to inspire others too!

 Up next, I have a double the fun makeover with these two thrifted finds.
-Stay tuned!
+SEE THEIR NEW LOOK HERE.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time to see what my Furniture Fixer Upper friends have for you below!